 Discharge at this site is impacted by seasonal abstraction in the upper Rio Lincha.
 The scale of the sub-catchment and limited agriculture practised does nor reduce discharge to zero at present as happens in the Rio Vinac at sample site T1a.

 At just over 1000m asl the DO readings at RT2a are as expected for both July and November data sets.
 The raised elevation and great fluctuations in daily temperature in such narrow and sheltered valleys will produce fluctuations in maximum absolute oxygen capacity and, in consequence, percentage saturation that therefore fluctuates with that rhythm.
 At DO levels from 6.13-7.27 mg/l and 75-86.4% oxygen saturation aquatic vertebrates survive and invertebrates thrive.

 The conductivity at this site 437-491 (µS/cm) is higher than that recorded in the main channel.

-At pH 9.29, as recorded in November 2019, readings are what would be expected and suitable for aquatic life and not approaching the tolerances of most aquatic vertebrates and invertebrates.
-The July data requires confirmation.
+At around 9.0 the pH recorded in November is slightly higher than expected and higher than the average recordings for all main channel sites but is not approaching the maximum tolerances of most aquatic vertebrates and invertebrates.

 Site T2a is located just below the town of Catahuasi in the arid upper tropics.
 The Rio Canete, at this point is downriver of limited intensively farmed lands.
 The use of pesticides and fertilizers is probably only higher in the various sub-catchments in the temperate zone.
 The valley has a narrow steeply v-shaped profile with a tall river cliff on the south bank, indicating earlier periods of flooding.
 As elsewhere in the drainage basin discharge is highly seasonal.
 Discharge measurements in February-March are considerably greater.
 The channel itself is choked with large boulders and rocks from land slides and earlier flooding events.